...December 7th, 1941...a date which will live in infamy.

 It is not possible to overstate the significance of this day, not only in our country's history, but also in that of the world's.

-For it was the seminal events of this day that led to the immediate mobilization of America's military might and ultimately to the defeat of a malevolent Evil, intent on violently overspreading the world.
+The seminal events of this day led to the immediate mobilization of America's military might and ultimately to the defeat of a malevolent Evil, intent on violently overspreading the world.

 A generation of Americans - The Greatest Generation - stood in the breach, sacrificing all to safeguard Liberty here and abroad.